MathVC: An LLM-Simulated Multi-Character Virtual Classroom for Mathematics Education

 @article{kumar2025can,

 title={Can LLMs Simulate Personas with Reversed Performance?
-A Benchmark for Counterfactual Instruction Following},
+A Systematic Investigation for Counterfactual Instruction Following in Math Reasoning Context},

 author={Kumar, Sai Adith Senthil and Yan, Hao and Perepa, Saipavan and Yue, Murong and Yao, Ziyu},